jpposadas/FakeNewsCorpusSpanish/README.md

 1) Posadas-Durán, J. P., Gómez-Adorno, H., Sidorov, G., & Escobar, J. J. M. (2019).
 Detection of fake news in a new corpus for the Spanish language.
 Journal of Intelligent & Fuzzy Systems, 36(5), 4869-4876.

-2) Aragón, M. E., Jarquín, H., Montes-y-Gómez, M., Escalante, H., Villaseñor-Pineda, L., Gómez-Adorno, H., Bel-Neguix, G., & Posadas-Durán, J. (2020).
-Overview of MEX-A3T at IberLEF 2020: Fake news and Aggressiveness Analysis case study in Mexican Spanish.
-In Notebook Papers of 2nd SEPLN Workshop on Iberian Languages Evaluation Forum (IberLEF), Preprint.
+2) Aragón, M. E., Jarquín, H., Gómez, M. M. Y., Escalante, H. J., Villaseñor-Pineda, L., Gómez-Adorno, H., ... & Posadas-Durán, J. P. (2020, September).
+Overview of mex-a3t at iberlef 2020: Fake news and aggressiveness analysis in mexican spanish.
+In Notebook Papers of 2nd SEPLN Workshop on Iberian Languages Evaluation Forum (IberLEF), Malaga, Spain.

 The fake news corpus in Spanish was used for the **Fake News Detection Task** in the **MEX-A3T** competition at the IberLEF 2020 congress.
 The details of the competition can be viewed in the main page of the [competition](https://sites.google.com/view/mex-a3t/).